Ronnit44/Awak3nBlog/README.md

-This repository contains the source code for a blogging platform built with Python using the Django web framework.
+This repository contains the source code for a blogging platform which I have built with Python using the Django web framework.

 #Installation